-Act immediately - call 911 if you think you or a loved one is experiencing symptoms of a stroke.
+Call 911 right away if you think you or a loved one are having symptoms of a stroke.
 Quick action after symptoms appear saves brain cells and quality of life.

 - Numbness or weakness of face, arm or leg, especially on one side of the body

 - Confusion, trouble speaking, or trouble understanding